Register company in Switzerland: Introduction

 Step 4: Corporate bank account opening after you register company in Switzerland

-- Depending on your business structure, the articles required to open a corporate bank account will be slightly different.
+- Depending on the business structure you have chosen to register company in Switzerland, the articles required to open a corporate bank account will be slightly different.

 - Tetra Consultants will help in consolidating the necessary details and opening a corporate bank account with a reputable bank of your choice.